seehuhn/go-pdf/font/NOTES.md

 then the `charset` table in the CFF font describes the mapping from CIDs to glyphs.
 Otherwise, the CID is used the glyph index directly.

-There seems little reasson to use this font type, since the font data could equally be embedded as a CFF CIDFont.
+There seems little reasson to use this font type, since the OpenType wrapper could be omitted and the CFF font data could be embedded as a CFF font.

+### TrueType Fonts (PDF 1.3)

+These fonts use `Type0` as the `Subtype` in the font dictionary, and `CIDFontType2` as the `Subtype` in the CIDFont dictionary.
+The font data is embedded via the `FontFile2` entry in the font descriptor.
+Only a subset of the TrueType tables is required for embedded fonts.

+The `Encoding` entry in the font dictionary specifies a CMap which describes the mapping from character codes to CIDs.
+The `CIDToGIDMap` entry in the CIDFont dictionary specifies the mapping from CIDs to glyphs.

-### Glyf-based OpenType CIDFonts (PDF 1.6)
+### Glyf-based OpenType Fonts (PDF 1.6)

 These fonts use `Type0` as the `Subtype` in the font dictionary, and `CIDFontType2` as the `Subtype` in the CIDFont dictionary.